ikelaiah/argparser-fp/docs/ArgParser.md

 - Attached short options without spaces are supported: `-finput.txt`, `-c42`.
 - PowerShell compatibility: if the shell splits `-finput.txt` as `-finput` and `.txt`, the parser reattaches `.txt` to the value.
 - On error, print `Parser.Error`, call `Parser.ShowUsage`, then exit.
 No manual cleanup is needed.

+### Common pitfalls

+- Tokens not starting with `-` must be values for the preceding option
+  - Standalone tokens like `input.txt` (not following an option expecting a value) cause `Invalid argument format: input.txt`.

+- Boolean flags do not consume the next token as a value
+  - Use `--flag=true` or `--flag=false` (or `-f=false`).
+  - Writing `--flag false` will treat `false` as a separate token and fail.

+- Required string options reject empty values
+  - `--name=` is invalid if `name` is required.

+- Short option chaining is not supported
+  - `-abc` is interpreted as option `-a` with value `bc`, not three flags.
+Define and pass short options separately (e.g., `-a -b -c`) or use long options.

+- PowerShell may split short string values (file extensions)
+  - `-finput .txt` becomes two tokens; the parser reattaches `.txt` for string options to form `input.txt`.

+- Arrays are comma-separated in a single token
+  - Prefer `--list=a,b,c`.
+If you need spaces inside values, quote the entire argument per your shell rules.

 Happy Free Pascal coding!